 Individuals interested in becoming photojournalists can pursue bachelor's degree programs in photojournalism.
-Students will have opportunities to learn about the history and theory behind photojournalism and begin developing skills in photography, journalism, and storytelling.
+Students learn about the history and theory behind photojournalism and begin developing skills in photography, journalism, and storytelling.
 Topics covered in the courses include news reporting, picture story, visual editing, magazine design, visual communication, news design, and electronic photojournalism.
 Students may also choose to major in photography and minor in journalism if a specific school doesn't offer a formal photojournalism program.

-- Learn how to use editing software programs.
 In addition to learning about photography and journalism, students can benefit from taking electives that cover editing software programs.
-Having the ability to edit and color correct photos may help or open up additional employment opportunities.
+Having the ability to edit and color-correct photos may help or open up additional employment opportunities.

 Step 2: Participate in an Internship

-Before seeking employment, recent graduates will want to put together a portfolio of their best work.
+Before seeking employment, recent graduates should create a portfolio of their best work.
 Pictures may come from projects completed as school assignments or by working for a school's newspaper.
-Prospective employers will want to see a portfolio in order to see an applicant's skills in the field.
-As photojournalists gain more experience in the field, they'll want to replace older work with newer, more professional photos.
+Prospective employers will want to see a portfolio in order to evaluate an applicant's.
+As photojournalists gain more experience in the field, older work should be replaced with newer, more professional photos.
 A solid portfolio will help aspiring photojournalists present themselves to employers in the best possible manner.